 Exactly How Many Calories Do You Burn Skiing?

-You may take it for granted that you will lose weight skiing but as with all sports it all depends on how you ski.
-On average downhill skiing and boarding can burn between 300-600 calories per hour.
-In addition the cold weather can help us lose weight as our bodies have to work hard to keep us warm.
-However it isn’t as easy as it sounds.
-These are the things to consider if losing weight is important to you.
+On average, downhill skiing or boarding can burn between 300-600 calories per hour.
+In addition the cold weather can help us lose weight as our bodies have to work harder to keep us warm.
+So add a further 100 calories per hour to that figure!

 Ditch The Downhill And Get Cross Country Skiing